Published on Oct 07, 2021

 A study showed that 33.8% of teenagers have reported being cyberbullied.
 It also showed that 56% of teenagers have witnessed cyberbullying.

-Cyberbullying has been linked to a number of other mental health issues.
+Cyberbullying has been linked to several other mental health issues.
 Cyberbullying, sextortion, and pornography are the main reasons for teen anxiety.
 They include sleeplessness, self-harm, anxiety, depression, and suicide.
-Teenagers who are cyberbullied also have poor academic performance and are more prone to dropping out of school or college.
+Cyberbullied teenagers also have poor academic performance and are more prone to dropping out of school or college.
 Cyberbullying has led to the deaths of many youngsters.

 An example can be the death of Tyler Clementi in the year 2010.
 He committed suicide after his private videos were posted on social media.
 He was a young college student.